IntelLabs/SkimCaffe/README.md

 ## SkimCaffe Specific Description

-A Caffe branch for training sparse CNN that provides 80-95% sparsity in convolution and fully-connected layers (tested with AlexNet and GoogLeNet).
+A Caffe branch for training sparse CNN that provides 80-95% sparsity in convolution and fully-connected layers (tested with AlexNet, GoogLeNet-v1, and Resnet-50).
 Our optimized sparse convolution and sparse-matrix-times-dense-matrix routines effectively take advantage of the sparsity achieving ~3x speedups with 90% sparsity (our sparse convolution routine will be migrated to libxsmm library so